-- Provide care coordination services to individuals and families using such best practices as the Strengths Model and Harm Reduction models. - Intake of new clients for initial assessment; assesses client needs for services in cooperation with treatment team. - Coordinates and consults with other public and private mental health care providers and community organizations regarding program priorities, procedures and services. - Develops and participates in developing policies, procedures and protocols; ensures program staff's awareness and compliance. - Serves as a central resource for department staff, other County departments, other public and private agencies, and the public regarding specific program assignment. - Plans, organizes, conducts and participates in training and in-service education programs for staff and community members. - Reviews and creates mental health program proposals and plans; develops recommendations for accomplishing program objectives, staffing requirements, and allotment of funds to various program components. - Designs and recommends systems, procedures, forms and instructions for internal use. - Maintains data, records and documentation on manual and electronic information systems; analyzes possible software applications for a variety of programmatic and administrative processes. - Conducts research and prepares correspondence, reports and other documentation as necessary and upon request. - Assists in the development and implementation of department goals and objectives; establishes schedules and methods for assigned administrative functions. - Implement programs funded through a variety of funding streams, including but not limited to the Mental Health Services Act, Substance Abuse Block Grant, and other grants, as identified; may, at the advanced journey-level, develop grant applications and program proposals to obtain state and federal funding for mental health and/or SUD programs. - In the journey level positions, prepares State reports and acts as a liaison with State Agencies, including Alcohol and Drug, Mental Health, and Mental Health Services Act. - In the journey level and advanced journey level, may supervise other coordinators, other lower level staff such as Wellness Center Associates, and other staff as appropriate.
+- Provide care coordination services to individuals and families using such best practices as the Strengths Model and Harm Reduction models. - o Intake of new clients for initial assessment; assesses client needs for services in cooperation with treatment team. - Coordinates and consults with other public and private mental health care and/or SUD providers and community organizations regarding program priorities, procedures, and - Develops and participates in developing policies, procedures, and protocols; ensures program staff's awareness and compliance. - Serves as a central resource for department staff, other County departments, other public and private agencies, and the public regarding specific program assignments. - o Plans, organizes, conducts, and participates in training and in-service education programs for staff and community members. - Reviews and creates mental health program proposals and plans; develops recommendations for accomplishing program objectives, staffing requirements, and allotment of funds to various program components. - Designs and recommends systems, procedures, forms, and instructions for internal use. - o Maintains data, records, and documentation on manual and electronic information

-- Maintains current knowledge of federal, state and local laws and regulations which govern the assigned programs and services; disseminates this information to fellow staff.
+- systems; analyzes possible software applications for a variety of programmatic and administrative processes. - Conducts research and prepares correspondence, reports, and other documentation as necessary and upon request. - Assists in the development and implementation of department goals and objectives; establishes schedules and methods for assigned administrative functions. - Implement programs funded through a variety of funding streams, including but not limited to the Mental Health Services Act, Substance Abuse Block Grant, and other grants, as identified; may, at the advanced journey-level, develop grant applications and program proposals to obtain state and federal funding for mental health and/or SUD programs. - o In the journey level positions, prepares State reports and acts as a liaison with State Agencies, including SUD, Mental Health, and Mental Health Services Act. - In the journey level and advanced journey level, may supervise other coordinators, other lower-level staff such as Wellness Center Associates, and other staff as appropriate. - Maintains current knowledge of federal, state, and local laws and regulations which govern the assigned programs and services; disseminates this information to fellow staff.
 May, at the journey level positions, ensure compliance. - Serves on or is the staff person assigned to committees and groups involved in specific program assignment.
 In the journey level positions, may represent the department before boards and committees, in public meetings, and to other government agencies in specific area of assignment. - Coordinates data collection and enters data for programs/activities.
-In journey level positions, may request or propose program/activity budgets and participates in the ongoing budget monitoring process, including monitoring the expenditures of supervisees. - All levels may require participation on the Crisis Call Team for 24/7 crisis response.
+In journey level positions, may request or propose program/activity budgets and participates in the ongoing budget monitoring process, including monitoring the expenditures of supervisees. - All levels may require participation on the Crisis Call Team for 24/7 crisis response, including mobile crises. - Behavioral Health Services Coordinators assigned to the SUD team will provide individual and group SUD counseling and case management, as well as facilitate such mandated services as the DUI Programs, Batterers' Intervention Program, and PC 1000 Drug Diversion Program.

-DESIRED QUALIFICATIONS
+DESIREABLE QUALIFICATIONS